timctrahan/AI_DM/agent_parts_lean/CORE_DND5E_AGENT_ORCHESTRATOR_LEAN_v7.0.2.md

 7. ADD: destination TO locations_discovered (if new)
 8. CALL: Time_Tracking_Protocol WITH minutes_to_add=60

-9. CALL: Context_Confidence_Check WITH data_type="location", data_id=destination
 10. NARRATE: arrival at destination
 11. DESCRIBE: new location

-12. IF destination.is_hub OR destination.is_town:
-     CALL: Hub_Entry_Protocol WITH destination

 13. RETURN to Exploration_Protocol
 ```